 Black Panther, a superhero film that has taken on a literary and theatrical dimension, borrows from the mythological family sagas of Classical tragedy.
 A comparison with the Oresteia and Seneca’s Thyestes reveals lessons about overcoming the injustices of the past.

 It can be easy to think of ancient stories like the Iliad and the Odyssey as unconnected to our modern world because they come to us from a distant time and mythological reality.
-But a recent — and uncomfortable—parallel between the Iliad and today’s politics has caused me to re-evaluate my view of the text in light of my own personal experiences. (more…)
+But an uncomfortable parallel between the Iliad and Trump’s attacks on a disabled reporter has caused me to re-evaluate my view of the text in light of my own personal experiences.

 The essential conflict of STARZ’s American Gods is between the Old Gods, who are being weakened as fewer people worship them, and the New Gods of modernity and technology who are rising to dominance.
 To retain relevance and a source of worship in this rapidly-changing world, Vulcan, the Roman god of fire and metalworking, adapts himself to American culture by “franchising” his faith and transforming from the god of fire into the god of firearms.

 I am proud to announce that my article, “Playing the Game of History: The Identity of Alexander and the Macedonians … More

 As we’re wrapping up 2015 and heading towards a new year, it’s time for an update about the status of … More